What to do

 - the permit fee is more than 25% of the total budget for the event

 After hours sound

 If you want to have outdoor amplified sound before 9am or after 10pm it may be possible.
 You may need to have a public hearing with the Entertainment Commission.
 Get in touch with us early, as the process can take up to 45 days.

-The San Francisco Entertainment Commission supports a thriving entertainment and nightlife culture that balances the needs of the City’s entertainment community, its audiences, and its neighbors across all district neighborhoods.
+The Entertainment Commission supports a thriving entertainment and nightlife culture that balances the needs of the City’s entertainment community, its audiences, and its neighbors across all district neighborhoods.